How to Print JAMB 2026 UTME Mop-up Examination Slip

 How to Print JAMB Mop-Up Examination Slip

-1. Go to JAMB mop-up exam slip printing portal at https://slipsprinting.jamb.gov.ng/PrintmopupExaminationSlip
+1. Go to the JAMB mop-up exam slip printing portal at https://slipsprinting.jamb.gov.ng/mopup-examination

-2. Enter your JAMB registration Number or GSM Number in the required column
+2. Enter your JAMB registration Number, GSM Number, or email address in the required column

 3. Finally, click on the ‘Print Mop-Up Examination Slip’ button to access your exam details.